blake-c-aggienetwork/bpcnn-updated/batch/readme.txt

-Script for Iterative BP-CNN
+Batch Script for Iterative BP-CNN

-To use script:
-create "batch" directory inside of "Iterative-BP-CNN-master" place "masterResearchScript.bat" there open CMD and navigate to the "batch" folder you created run masterResearchScript.bat from the command line!
+To use script from original project files (not this github): create "batch" directory inside of "Iterative-BP-CNN-master" place "windowsResearchScript.bat" there open CMD and navigate to the "batch" folder you created run masterResearchScript.bat from the command line!